locomotivapro/spree-adyen/README.md

 Please look into the adyen gem wiki https://github.com/wvanbergen/adyen/wiki and Adyen Integration Manual for further info https://www.adyen.com/developers/api/

+## Boleto Bancário (Adyen::Billet)

+To use this brazilian payment method is required to supply the customer cpf (brazilian social security number).
+By default there is a preference `Spree::Adyen::Config[:social_security_method]`  containing a string (cpf) with the method name that will be called on user.

+If you need a custom method name just override this preference.

 ## Testing

 The extension contains some specs that will reach out Adyen API the first time